romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As an IT manager implementing GitHub Enterprise Cloud with Enterprise Managed Users, you need to understand how usernames and profile information are managed.
+Q: As an IT manager implementing GitHub Enterprise Cloud with Enterprise Managed Users, you need to understand how usernames and profile information are managed.
 Which statement accurately reflects this process?
 <details><summary>Show the answer</summary><p>

 - **Usernames and profile information are set through the enterprise's IdP and cannot be changed by the users**